I created a blog that encourages readers to think deeply about the mass extinction underway and the role of biodiversity in our world.

 Who is this blog for?

-Even though I don’t want to get too serious and scare away those who are faint of heart, this blog is nevertheless for people interested in systemic and structural change.
-It comes from a place of desire for change at a structural level to consider the implications of our capitalist system of land and resource ownership.
+Even though I don’t want to get too serious and scare away those who are faint of heart, this blog is nevertheless for people interested in systemic and structural change by reconsidering the implications of our capitalist system of land and resource ownership.

 What are the goals of the blog?